As rewarding as it is challenging, the Top of the Giant Trail offers an unique all day hiking experience in northwestern Ontario.

 - Black bears roam this area.
 While they are not commonly seen on this trail (and don’t like to be around humans in general), hikers should always make noise to make their presence known.
 Travelling is groups is preferable.
 Dogs should be on a leash.
 Bear spray is optional but helpful in the very rare event of a negative encounter.
 More bear safety tips

 - At 22km return, this is a long day hike.
-If you are not used to hike distances like this, be sure to pace yourself.
+If you are not used to hiking distances like this, be sure to pace yourself.
 Don’t get summit fever – if you can’t make it to the end, the views will still be there next time.
 Getting home safe (and uninjured!) is more important.
 More outdoor safety tips

 - Start your hike early.
 Depending on your fitness (and preference for snack/photo stops), hiking this trail will take 6 to 10 hours.
 Plan to start and finish in the daylight.
 Avoid the hottest part of the day during the summer months (see below)